ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

 * Jan 12: 191.2lb, 23.7% bf, raw.
 * Jan 16: 190lb, 23.4% bf, raw.
     * Note: Only worked out 3x past week.
 Won't hurt my cut but will be dangerous for muscle loss.
 Power is fine, 5x10 (endurance)-type sets are a lot weaker.
+* Jan 20: 189lb, 23.2% bf, raw.
+    * Weight loss will start to taper.
+This is when the real diet is starting.